 If you are starting to go gray, a disconnect can really help.
 Gelling your hair back can help to hide any hair loss that you might be experiencing.

 Keep cool with a short and high disconnect fade haircut.
-These types of hairstyle really help to show off the shape of your skull.
+This type of hairstyle help to show off the shape of your skull.

 Soft and wavy spikes are a very popular look with hot young celebrities.
-Create perfect spikes by holding your head upside down and running lots of styling product through it.
+Create perfect spikes by holding your head upside down and running lots of styling products through it.